How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 Data redaction is a technique that hides specific pieces of sensitive information from users by dynamically changing the value that is displayed.
 While this can be done to some extent with views in Postgres as described above, EDB Postgres Advanced Server includes native data redaction functionality.

 Redaction is implemented in EPAS using data redaction policies on tables.
-In short, these policies specify one or more columns on a table to operate on, an expression that determines whether or not the policy should be applied, a function to perform the redaction, a scope, and any exceptions to the policy.
-See the documentation link above for an example showing how policies can be created.
+In short, these policies specify one or more columns on a table to operate on, an expression that determines whether the policy should be applied, a function to perform the redaction, a scope, and any exceptions to the policy.
+See the documentation link above for an example of how policies can be created.

 Encryption

 The final component to consider when executing end-to-end security for Postgres is encrypting sensitive data.
-There are a number of methods and extensions available that can be configured to provide additional security through encryption.
+There are several methods and extensions available that can be configured to provide additional security through encryption.

 pgcrypto